MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ---
-title: Intune management of Surface UEFI settings
+title: Manage DFCI on Surface devices
 description: This article explains how to configure a DFCI environment in Microsoft Intune and manage firmware settings for targeted Surface devices. ms.localizationpriority: medium ms.prod: w10